Resources, networks and funding opportunities for the youth arts and cultural sector.

 Inspired by the National Gallery of Victoria's Youth Access Project, the LRG Young Ambassadors program has been created to offer opportunities for young people who want to start a career in the Arts Sector, and provide the Gallery some insight into the interests (and disinterests) of local young adults.

-The National Gallery of Victoria Youth Access Project is designed to provide arts based programs, services and activities for young people in metropolitan and regional Victoria, who are not in education or employment.
+The National Gallery of Victoria provides arts based programs, services and activities for young people in metropolitan and regional Victoria, who are not in education or employment.

 - Sticky Institute